Walden-ea/IS_assignments/README.md

 # IS_assignments
-A repository for university Intellectual Systems projects written in Rust
+A repository for Intellectual Systems course projects;

+## Repository contains
+- Simple tasks for solution search
+- AIML Telegram Bot made from template